AndrasKovacs/stlc-nbe/paper/stlc-nbe-otdk.md

 ~~~

 Here, the `(tᴺ wk)`{.agda} is essential, but it is far less of an overhead than the `idₑ`-s before.
 Notice that `qᴺ` is *type-directed*, and for each semantic value it is called as many times as there are function arguments in the value's type.
 Of course, `qᴺ` is applied to various sub-terms of a term during normalization (via `uᴺ`), so the overall number of `qᴺ` calls is likely greater than the number of arguments in a term's type.
 Still, it is only to be expected that *normalization* is more costly than standard interpretation, since it does more work. *Evaluation* on its own is no less efficient than standard interpretation, with the current optimized implementation.

+However, we must note that intrinsic syntax has a general performance disadvantage when compared to extrinsic syntax, and it seems to be insurmountable.
+With intrinsic syntax, we cannot state that the same term is valid in multiple contexts, when by *same* we mean *definitional equality*.
+For instance if `(t : Tm ∙ A)`, then we cannot derive `(t : Tm (∙ , ι) A)`{.agda} for the same `t`. `t` may only have a single type - this is a fundamental property of the metatheory, and it is called the *unicity of typing*.
+In contrast, if we have extrinsic terms, then we may have a well-typedness proof `(p : Tm ∙ t ι)`{.agda} and a different proof `(p2 : Tm (∙ , ι) t ι)`{.agda}, but both for the same `t` term. `t` can be left unchanged when changing contexts, while with intrinsic types there must be some embedding operation acting on `t`, and it can only be proven *externally* that sometimes this embedding operation is the identity function.
+This is a general trade-off, and here we choose to trade some performance for ease of formalization.

 # Discussion and Future Work {#sec:discussion}